Good news: If you thought you had to give up classic burgers with plenty of delicious cheese and mayo when you go keto.

 Are Keto Burgers Healthy?

-A homemade keto burger is healthy, even in large quantities.
+Homemade keto burgers are healthy, even in large quantities.

 We’ve already removed the two most unhealthy, highly processed ingredients with extra sugar: ketchup and bun.